zig1000/gym-schem/README.md

 ## Why shouldn't I pick this environment?

 *   Large observation size, on the order of ~5000 ints per step.
-*   If you don't feel Sokoban has been solved to a sufficient degree yet, you could use that.
+*   If you don't feel Sokoban has been solved to a sufficient degree yet, you could use that for its simplicity.
-*   The input and output space is large; solutions consist of typically 10-100+ instructions, each of which is any of a dozen different instruction types and each placed anywhere in an 8x10 grid.
 *   Human solutions dataset is small.
-While optimal solutions are well-explored, only the top handful of solutons for each level have been preserved, with the 'optimization path' not preserved.
+While optimal solutions are well-explored, only the top handful of solutions for each level have been preserved, with the 'optimization path' not preserved.
     This shortage of data could be improved in future.
-*   The dataset of levels is small.
-There are less than 500 preset 'intelligently-designed' puzzles.
-While procedural level generation is possible, these will have no human data and may be 'uninteresting' and/or too much easier or harder to solve than human-designed puzzles.

 ## Roadmap